 How does Sooma Pain Therapy work?

 Sooma Pain Therapy uses a low electrical current to modulate the function of the brain.
-The current is delivered non-invasively through two electrodes placed on scalp: the current goes in through the positive electrode, an anode, and out via the negative electrode, a cathode.
+The current is delivered non-invasively through two electrodes placed on the scalp: the current goes in through the positive electrode, an anode, and out via the negative electrode, a cathode.
 A session lasts for 20-minutes and is repeated once a day for two weeks.
 Repeated sessions are required to achieve behavioural effects and pain relief, but the effects of even a single session can be measured via MEP6, MEG7, TMS-EEG8, fMRI9 and epidural electrode10.
 Adherence to all treatment sessions is important for optimal pain relief.

 The placement of electrodes is critical to the success of the therapy.
 As such, we use an intuitive head cap that enables a reproducible electrode placement to targeted locations on the scalp.
 The excitatory stimulation is delivered to the motor area, while the contralateral supraorbital area undergoes inhibitory stimulation.
 The side of excitatory stimulation is governed by (a) handedness and (b) pain origin so that the anode is positioned over the dominant hemisphere or contralaterally to the side of local pain as demonstrated in Figure 1.